Talend/vault-sidecar-injector/README.md

 - <https://github.com/hashicorp/consul-template#secrets>
 - <https://github.com/hashicorp/consul-template#helper-functions>

-### Specific requirements with K8S Jobs
+#### Specific requirements with K8S Jobs

 - **use of `serviceAccountName` attribute**, with role allowing to perform GET on pods (needed to poll for job's pod status)
 - **to not make use of annotation `sidecar.vault.talend.org/secrets-hook`** as it will immediately put the job in error state.
 This hook is meant to be used with deployment workloads only as it forces a restart of the application container until secrets are available in application's context.
 With jobs, as we look after status of the job container, our special signaling mechanism will terminate all the sidecars upon job exit thus preventing use of the hook.

+### Proxy Mode

+This mode opens the gate to virtually any Vault features for requesting applications.
+A [blog entry](https://github.com/Talend/vault-sidecar-injector/blob/master/doc/Discovering-Vault-Sidecar-Injector-Proxy.md) introduces this mode and examples are provided.

 ### Examples

-Ready to use sample manifests are provided under [deploy/samples](https://github.com/Talend/vault-sidecar-injector/blob/master/deploy/samples) folder.
+**Ready to use sample manifests are provided under [deploy/samples](https://github.com/Talend/vault-sidecar-injector/blob/master/deploy/samples) folder**.
 Just deploy them using `kubectl apply -f <sample file>`.

 Examples hereafter go further and highlight all the features of `Vault Sidecar Injector` through the supported annotations.

 #### Using Vault Kubernetes Auth Method

-##### Usage with a K8S Deployment workload
+##### Secrets mode - Usage with a K8S Deployment workload

 Only mandatory annotation to ask for Vault Agent injection is `sidecar.vault.talend.org/inject`.